LonelyLok/job-helper/README.md

 ### Job Helper

 #### a program that
-   - read discord career page and look for jobs that base on provided resume
+   - compare your resume to the job description on discord career page and provide rating out of 10

 ### Still work in progress